Is the cost of insurance worth it?

 If you're living in Michigan and considering skipping health insurance under the Affordable Care Act (ACA), it's important to understand the real financial risks.
 Medical emergencies can happen unexpectedly, and without coverage, even a single hospital visit can lead to crippling debt.
 Learn about the high cost of going uninsured in Michigan.

-Average medical costs in Michigan in 2025
+Average medical costs

 Hospital services